Sunglasses look great on babies and children – so cute! But there are so many more important reasons for them to wear sunnies – here’s just five!

 A child’s eye will gradually store up the sun’s radiation.

 The World Health Organisation (WHO) says children’s eyes more easily absorb UV radiation and up to 80% of a person’s lifetime exposure to UV will occur before the age of 18.
 It makes sense to reduce this as much as possible.
-Banz sunglasses, with their top specs – 100% U.VA and U.VB-blocking lenses, a top Eye Protection Factor of 10 and which meet the Australia/New Zealand Standard for Sunglasses and fashion spectacles AS/NZS 1067:2003 for sunglasses – are ideal.
+Banz sunglasses, with their top specs – 100% U.VA and U.VB-blocking lenses, a top Eye Protection Factor of 10 and which meet the latest Australia/New Zealand Standard for Sunglasses and fashion spectacles AS/NZS 1067.1 2016 for sunglasses – are ideal.

 The skin around a baby and child’s eye is very sensitive to U.V radiation.